Documents Needed for Filing an I-751 Form With USCIS

 • If applying for a waiver because you (or your parents) have divorced, a copy of the divorce certificate.

-• If you are a child filing this application separately from your parent, a full explanation and documentation of the reason.
+• If you are a child filing this application separately from your parent, a full explanation and documentation of the reason for doing this independently.

 If you are currently located outside of the United States, either as a result of a government or military order, you must also submit the following documents:

-• Two photographs (passport size) of yourself (applicant) and your dependents.
+• Two photographs (passport style) of yourself (the applicant) and your family dependents.

 • Two completed Form FD-258 fingerprint cards for the applicant or any dependents on the same application if any are between the ages of 14 and 79.